B13rg/B13rg.github.io/_drafts/algo-props.md

 ## Scalability & Performance Optimization

+### System Bottlenecks and Design Avoidance

+Choosing the right abstraction layer to solve problems.

+Avoid system limitations through thoughtful design.

 ### Cost Awareness: Balancing Tradeoffs

 Computing costs money.
 Every layer of abstraction has it's own costs and benefits.

+Our capitalist system uses cost as a driver, the financial aspects are also a driver in resource decisions.
+With the rise of [SaaS, PaaS, *aaS] it can often be cheaper to outsource functions to achieve "good-enough" functionality in a short timeframe.

-Resources should optimize for cost per operation.
+The system should optimize for cost per operation within itself.

-### System Bottlenecks and Design Avoidance

-Avoid system limitations through thoughtful design.
+Of course, "cost" needs to be defined by the hopefully benevolent entity managing the system.
+Time is a large factor, not just of the operations performed but the time-effort cost of constructing, managing and deconstructing the system over it's lifetime.

 ## Adaptability and Usability